ESTIA-Roboticadour/BluePoint/README.md

 ### 🚀 Qt Deployment

-Once you have compiled the Visual Studio projects you want (**Release compilation more specifically**, Debug compilation is not necessarily mandatory), you can run the script `installer-qtdeploy.ps1.lnk` to easily deploy the Qt libraries and have an application ready to deploy.
+Once you have compiled the Visual Studio projects you want (**especially Release compilation**, Debug compilation is not necessarily mandatory), you can run the script `installer-qtdeploy.ps1.lnk` to easily deploy the Qt libraries and have an application ready to deploy.

 #### 📌 Notes